 Featured image: Tracey Emin – Artwork.
 Image via google.rs

 The black and white paintings by the English painter Bridget Riley play with the perception of our eye and follow the tradition of the Op art period.
 They represent a variety of geometrical forms that produce a sensation of movement.
 During 1961 to 1964 the painter worked with the contrast of black and white, occasionally introducing tonal scales of gray.
-What her work displays for us, and the reason why we have decided to include the paintings as an example of line art may surprise some but in fact, they are important as they showcase the variety of the definition what line is.
+What her work displays for us, and the reason why we have decided to include her paintings as one of the examples of line in art may surprise some but in fact, they are important as they showcase the variety of the definition what line is.
 Here, the lines are produced not with the use of pen and paper, ink or a plate, but on canvas and with paint and in a variety of its thickness and color.

 Featured image: Bridget Riley – Descending, detail.
 Image via www.pinterest.com

 Gene Davis was an American painter famous for his vertical stripes of color.
 His work shows us that line can exist without its outline and can stand as an independent colorful surface.
-His lines, his surfaces, the artist implemented in a variety of artistic disciplines.
-From public art and the painting of a street in a downtown Washington to experiments with light and color, and print works, Davis concentrated his practice on the research in the repetitive rhythm of a particular color and how abstract geometric art can be redefined.
+His lines and his surfaces the artist implemented in a variety of artistic disciplines.
+From public art and the painting of a street in a downtown Washington to experiments with light and color, and print works, Davis concentrated his practice on the research in the repetitive geometric rhythm of a particular color and how abstract line art can be redefined.

 Featured image: Gene Davis – Apricot Ripple.
 Image via www.francisfrost.com

 Abstract expressionist painter Jackson Pollock is quite possibly the most famous painter of movement.
 His method of painting was above all an action.
 The drips, the dots, the lines, and the different strokes, applied from all different directions, created a net, a vibrant and vibrating surface.
 The lines, the surfaces, the colors, all of this put together culminated in a pure expression of a single moment of creation.
-This example moves us quite far away from the understanding of the traditional idea of line art but it showcases that any mark the artist makes is an element of his art and that a line can be a grouping of dots, strokes, or paints.
+This example moves us quite far away from the understanding of the traditional idea of line art and everything that line artwork can be, but it showcases that any mark the artist makes is an element of his art and that a line can be a grouping of dots, strokes, or paints.

 Featured image: Jackson Pollock – Convergence.
 Image via jackson-pollock.org